Prevention of Substance Use Disorders

 Stress Management Systems

 Chronic stress is a common trigger for substance abuse.
-It is recommended to establish a three-phase relief plan: 1) Immediate breathing regulation techniques 2) Weekly outdoor activities 3) Monthly psychological counseling.
-The "4-7-8 breathing method" can alleviate acute stress, while weekend nature hikes and 30-minute conversations with professional counselors each month are encouraged.
+It is recommended to establish a three-stage relief plan: 1) Immediate breathing regulation techniques 2) Weekly outdoor activities 3) Monthly psychological counseling.
+Techniques like the "4-7-8 breathing method" can alleviate acute stress, weekend nature hikes can be scheduled, and monthly 30-minute sessions with professional counselors are beneficial.

 Building Social Support Networks

-Establishing a diverse support system can effectively reduce feelings of loneliness that drive substance use.
+Developing diverse support systems can effectively reduce loneliness-driven substance use.
 Joining interest groups, participating in volunteer services, and establishing emergency contact mechanisms with at least three trusted friends are recommended.
-In the digital age, it is particularly important to pay attention to the quality of online social interactions and encourage participation in physical activities to enhance real-life interaction abilities.
+In the digital age, special attention should be paid to the quality of online social interactions; participating in in-person activities can enhance real-world social skills.

 Dietary Recommendations